 Shame also reduces our ability to experience belonging.
 Brown describes shame as the painful feeling that there is something wrong with us.
 She explains that we need to have some self-acceptance to feel like we belong, and shame can leave us believing that we are ‘unworthy of love, belonging and connection’.
 To make matters worse, feeling lonely and disconnected can often lead to more shame, Brach says, and this can make it even harder to connect with other people.

 So, what can be done to increase belonging?
 Given that it’s easier to experience it in some places and with some people than with others, one suggestion might be to find the right place and the right people – those with whom you can be authentic and don’t feel like you need to fit in.
 But there are some good ideas about how we might increase our sense of belonging, wherever we are, and perhaps a good place to start is within ourselves.

-Often when we experience difficult emotions, such as loneliness, anger or fear, we try to push them away, but this is like rejecting parts of ourselves, Tara says, and it can leave us feeling disconnected from ourselves.
-However, if you can stop rejecting these parts and allow yourself to feel and connect with the difficult feelings, you can start to connect with your whole self and increase the sense of belonging within yourself.
-She suggests asking yourself two questions when you’re having a difficult time: ‘What is happening inside me right now?’ and ‘Can I be with this?’, and whatever you’re feeling, a phrase to remember is, ‘This belongs’.
+Brach suggests that one way to increase belonging in ourselves is by accepting difficult feelings.
+Often when we experience difficult emotions, such as fear or loneliness, we might try to push them away, but this is like rejecting parts of ourselves, she explains, and it can leave us feeling disconnected from our own selves.
+If, however, you can allow yourself to feel the difficult feelings, you can start to connect with your whole self.
+She recommends two questions to ask yourself when you’re having a hard time: ‘What is happening inside me right now?’ and ‘Can I be with this?’, and, whatever the emotion is, remember, ‘This belongs’.

-As Tara puts it, we have a longing to belong – it’s essential for our well-being, but she believes that the truth is that we do belong, and we suffer when we forget or don’t trust our connectedness.
+Our well-being is connected to our sense that we belong, Brach says.
+However, she believes that the truth is that we do belong, and we suffer when we forget that or don’t trust our connectedness.

 IELTS Reading Questions for Belonging: